 If the cash advance company is not willing to seriously pre-review your file, you can choose to apply anyway.
 Your goal is to get as many cash advance companies to pre-assess your file as possible.
 Do not demand they do in order to apply.
 If you demand that the cash advance company pre-reviews your file, you may be eliminating yourself from the best option available.

-Pay the debt settlement company to start the process.
+Pay their company to start the process.

-Allow the debt settlement company to continue to represent you in settlement talks.
+Allow them to represent you in negotiations.

 The lender can also consider this an intentional default or fraud.

 The lender or mca company can file a certificate of judgement and may also be able to debit funds in other accounts you may have at the same bank or other banks

 You may not be able to talk to the lenders or cash advance companies directly any more even if you want to.
 Language in the contract may not allow you to talk contact the funder directly